JCSDA/jedi-docs/docs/developer/practices/gitflow.rst

 Life Cycle of a Feature Branch
 ------------------------------

-Under the git flow paradigm, and using the git flow application, the typical life cycle of a feature branch is as described below.
-If you do not wish to use the git flow application, you can achieve the same steps just with standard :code:`git`.
+Under the git flow paradigm, and using the git flow application, the typical life cycle of a feature branch is as described below. :ref:`Other git-flow branches are handled in a similar way <gitflow-branches>`.
+If you do not wish to use the git flow application, `you can achieve the same steps just with standard git <http://nvie.com/posts/a-successful-git-branching-model>`_.
 For example, :code:`git flow feature start newstuff` is equivalent to:

 .. code::